Pedro Neto: International career

 On 5 September 2019, aged 19, Neto won his first cap for Portugal at under-21 level, playing the first half of a 4–0 win against Gibraltar in the 2021 UEFA European Championship qualification campaign, held in Alverca do Ribatejo.
 On 5 November 2020, he had his first call-up to the senior team, for matches against Andorra and France.
 He debuted on 11 November in a 7–0 home friendly win over the former, scored the first goal and became the first player born in the 2000s to represent the nation.

 Neto was ruled out of the 2022 FIFA World Cup due to an injury suffered with his club.
 In spite of recurrent physical problems in the next years, he was however selected for UEFA Euro 2024 by new manager Roberto Martínez.
 In the opening match against the Czech Republic, he came off the bench in the 90th minute and created the winning goal for Francisco Conceição two minutes later, which secured a 2–1 win; also in the group phase, he featured the last 45 minutes of the 3–0 victory over Turkey and 75 against Georgia (2–0 loss).

 Neto was selected for Portugal's squad at the 2025 UEFA Nations League Finals.
 He started both games for the champions, including the 5–3 penalty shootout win over Spain in the final.

+Neto was included in the 2026 World Cup squad.